ckizer/resume/README.md

-# resume
+# Court Kizer's Resume
-Court Kizer's Resume
+Hey There!